evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_avant_e-tron_performance/_index.md

 ## Interior

-The Audi A6 Avant e-tron performance features a driver-focused interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
+The Audi A6 Avant e-tron performance features a driver-centric interior that enhances the cockpit feel, surrounded by premium materials used in all key areas.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.

 ### Seats